maehler/phd-thesis/markdown/chapter1.3.md

 A co-expression network can be represented as a graph structure where the vertices are genes and the edges represent the degree of co-expression ([@fig:co-expression]).
 The consensus from a large number of studies is that co-expression networks (and biological networks in general) often are scale-free.
 What this means is that there are few genes with many connections to other genes (high degree centrality) in the network and more genes with few connections (low degree centrality) [@Barabasi1999].
-If the network is disturbed by random perturbations, such as mutations, genes with a high degree centrality are less likely to be targeted, due to their low frequency in the network [@Whitacre2012].
+If the network is disturbed by random perturbations, such as mutations, genes with a high degree centrality are less likely to be targeted, due to their low frequency [@Whitacre2012].
 Consequently, a scale-free network will be robust against random perturbations.
-Another measure of centrality is betweenness centrality which is a measure of how often a node is part of the shortest paths between all pairs of nodes in the network ([@fig:co-expression]).
+Another measure of centrality is betweenness centrality, which is a measure of how often a node is part of the shortest paths between all pairs of nodes in the network ([@fig:co-expression]).
 Co-expression networks have also been found to be modular, that is, there are sub-networks in the global network that are more tightly connected to the inside of the module than to the outside.
 More often than not it is the case that these modules are enriched in functional categories such as Gene Ontology [@Ashburner:2000ja] terms or Kyoto Encyclopedia of Genes and Genomes [KEGG; @Kanehisa2000] pathways [@Langfelder2008; @Langfelder2011].